This might be a new concept to anyone, like myself. Until I had been married to my husband for a few years, I hadn’t heard of it.

 One day, his aunt came over and brought this gorgeous homemade canned good into our home.
 Needless to say, they all laughed when I clearly hadn’t heard of it.

-But after one taste, I was hooked.
+However, after one taste, I was hooked.
 Not to mention, my husband loves chow-chow with his beans during the winter months.

 For this reason, I quickly became acquainted with chow-chow and also hunted my own recipe to preserve it each year.